Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 • dysfunction of the hip joints;

-• limiting the range of motion;
+• limitation of range of motion;

-• deterioration in gait;
+• worsening gait;

 • tone in the sacrum.

-Treatment methods
+Treatment options

 Drug therapy

-Effective drugs for arthrosis:
+Effective medicines for arthrosis:

 • Painkillers (analgesics) - their action is aimed at eliminating pain in the affected joint, increasing the pain threshold.
-As part of complex therapy, Lidocaine, Kenalog, Hydrocortisone are often prescribed.
+As part of complex therapy, Lidocaine, Kenalog, and Hydrocortisone are often prescribed.

 Physiotherapy

-The main methods of therapy:
+Main methods of therapy:

 Nutrition